robertsdotpm/p2pd/docs/source/python/pipes.rst

         # Return the sock instead of the base proto.
         "sock_only": False,

-        # Disable closing sock on error.
+        # Enable closing sock on error.
-        "no_close": False,
+        "do_close": True,

         # Whether to set SO_LINGER.
 None = off.
         # Non-none = linger value.